suverahealth/dev-challenge/README.md

    - (backend) add the minimum required documentation a front-end developer interfacing with this backend might like to see
    - (backend) write a load test for one of the endpoints (e.g. using [Artillery](https://artillery.io/docs/guides/overview/welcome.html))

 **Whilst we have provided both Vue and React versions, If you prefer, you are welcome to use your own/preferred front-end framework**, to ping the backend service.
-You are also welcome to **make any changes to the codebase that you would like to, as long as it is still functional.** Please remember that this is meant to take up to **3 hours in total**, and is merely an exercise, so we are not expecting the entire moon, just holistic improvements! 😬 😅
+You are also welcome to **make any changes to the codebase that you would like to, as long as it is still functional.**

+Please remember that this is merely a way for us to see how you approach problems and work on shared code, so we are not expecting the entire moon, just holistic improvements! 😬😅😊

 ### 2] Design
 Then, for the design section, you can choose between the following two:

 Frontend - analytics design: create a markdown file describing what **types of user behaviour** you would like to capture on this page for an analytical framework (e.g. [Heap](https://docs.heap.io/docs), [Amplitude](https://developers.amplitude.com/docs) or [Mixpanel](https://developer.mixpanel.com/docs)), and **why**.

 Backend - API design: create a markdown file describing what steps it takes for this API to become **ready for production usage**, including any dependencies, and **why**.

 ### DB Task
 3] Finally, write your answers to the **[Database Evaluation Task](DB-Task.md)** in your markdown file.

 ## What we are looking for